 FATAL: sorry, too many clients already connection limit exceeded for superuserserror occurs.

-QPS indicates the average number of SQL statements that are executed per second.
-This includes statements, such as, SELECT, INSERT, UPDATE, and DELETE .
+The QPS metric indicates the average number of SQL statements that are executed per second.
+This includes the SELECT, INSERT, UPDATE, and DELETE statements.
 This metric is updated every 20 seconds.
-If a single SQL statement is executed within 20 seconds, the QPS of the SQL statement is 0.05 (1/20 = 0.05).
+If a single SQL statement is executed within 20 seconds, the QPS of SQL statements is 0.05 (1/20 = 0.05).